WXGopher/chm-wiki/Timeseries.md

 Time series data are input in a tab delimitated format.
 The only required column name is ```datetime```.
 Datetime format is ISO standard as [year][month][day]T[hour][minute][second].
 Column order does not matter.
 The model may start at any time, however there is an assumption of constant time stepping.
 The difference in time_0 and time_1 is used to determine the internal model timesteps.
 The variable names in the columns must be the same names as what the interpolation modules expect.
-NaN values are permitted.
+Missing values are permitted and should be set to -9999.

 ```
 datetime	qsi	g	t	rh	u	vw_dir	p